The Christmas Story My Mother Told ~ 2018

 Like me, my precious Mother couldn’t sing a lick, but unlike me, her speaking voice was that of an angel, and every year, from my first until she left us, she would gather her flock around her on Christmas Eve, children, then later grandchildren and finally great grandchildren, and read to us “The Christmas Story”, always with the credit, “From the Bible according to St. Luke.”

-went out a decree from Caesar Augustus, that all the world should be taxed.
+that there went out a decree from Caesar Augustus, that all the world should be

 2 - ([And] this taxing was first made when Cyrenius was governor of Syria.)